‘Love Boat,’ ‘Mary Tyler Moore’ star Gavin MacLeod dies at 90

 Other movie credits included “Kelly’s Heroes,” “The Sand Pebbles” and “The Sword of Ali Baba.”

 MacLeod had four children with his first wife, Joan Rootvik, whom he divorced in 1972.
-He was the son of an alcoholic and his drinking problems helped lead to a second divorce, to Patti Steele.
-But after MacLeod quit drinking, he and Steele remarried in 1985.
+He was the son of an alcoholic, and his drinking problems helped lead to a second divorce, to actor-dancer Patti Steele.
+After MacLeod quit drinking, he and Steele remarried in 1985.

-The couple later hosted a Christian radio show called “Back on Course: A Ministry for Marriages.”
+Raised Catholic, he credited Steele for their shared born-again faith.
+The couple hosted a Christian radio show called “Back on Course: A Ministry for Marriages.”

+Besides his wife, MacLeod’s survivors include his children, three stepchildren, 10 grandchildren and his first great-grandchild, who arrived in December, Steele Zalin said.

 The late AP Entertainment Writer Bob Thomas contributed biographical material to this story.